 When consensus is achieved the results should be recorded in a revision of this Recommendation or revision of the appropriate standard.

-It is considered appropriate that this Recommendation should be reviewed every three years, in the light of changing technologies and regulatory requirements.
+It is considered appropriate that this Recommendation should be reviewed at least every three years, in the light of changing technologies and regulatory requirements.
 This review should involve consultation with the relevant technical and Working Groups within CEPT and ETSI.

-ERC recommendation 74-01 on Unwanted emissions in the spurious domain “The European Conference of Postal and Telecommunications Administrations,
+ERC recommendation 74-01 of 1998 on Unwanted emissions in the spurious domain, amended in 1999, 2002, 2005, 2011 and DD Month YYYY

+“The European Conference of Postal and Telecommunications Administrations,

 considering